Scott-B1/VideoAnalyticsMachineLearning/README.md

 Image datasets have been removed.

-This is a copy of our GitLab repository for the Video Analytics and Machine Learning group project.
+This is a copy of our GitLab repository for the Video Analytics and Machine Learning group project, completed as a team of 3.